secretGeek/til/writing/amateur_mistakes.md

 To make a self-published book look like an amateur book, you don't have to break *all* these guidelines, any *one* will do.

+A book is composed of two files: the interior file (which includes the book itself) and the exterior file (which contains the front cover, spine and back cover)

 ## Page Layout